Mills College celebrates Latina/o Heritage Month 2013

 Our thanks to Bon Appetit for their preparation of this delicious menu!

-Dance the night away at our customary and wildly popular dance, featuring DJ Young E!
-Admission: $3.00 donation for Mills students; $5.00 for non-Mills.
+Dance the night away at our wildly popular dance, featuring DJ Young E!
+Admission: $3.00 donation for Mills students; $5.00 for non-Mills students.
+Valid CA/College ID required at the door.

 Dinner Honoring Latina Staff and Faculty